 Even before we arrive at winter in North Carolina, the holiday spirit has swept through the state.
 Starting in November, holiday festivals kick off in cities and towns throughout North Carolina.

 - Christmas at Biltmore is a celebration of America’s largest home with wreaths and lighted evergreens.
-This event, like many others, typically starts in November and runs through the beginning of January.
+This event, like many others, typically starts in November and remains one option in North Carolina in January.

 Here are some more ways to celebrate Christmas in North Carolina:

-- Korner’s Folly Victorian Candlelight Tours (2023 dates TBD)
+- Korner’s Folly Victorian Candlelight Tours (December 2 & 16)

 - Mike’s Farm Holiday Events at Mike’s Farm in Beulaville (November 16-December 23 and December 26)

 - Winterlights at the NC Arboretum in Asheville (November 17-December 31)

 - Tanglewood Park Festival of Lights in Clemmons (November 17-January 1)